-• Your class has 80 students and we will be somewhat packed in our classroom, so you will be surrounded by other students for 50 minutes, 3 times per week.
+• Your class is only half full and we can be somewhat spread out, but you probably be surrounded by other students for 80 minutes, 2 times per week.
 Dr. Smith recommends the use of masks in this course.

 In-Person Office Hours: My office hours are posted in our syllabus.
 A typical faculty office is small especially in light of our pandemic.
 We can assess our comfort level.
 Many options exist - we could stand outside, we could visit in the back gym area, etc. Additionally, we all have Zoom, Skype, and the like.
 If you come to my office, you will be asked to wear a mask or to stand outside in the hallway if you are without one and choose not to go elsewhere.
 Pandemic or not, I find virtual meetings just as productive as sitting in the same room.